OpenCDSS/cdss-app-tstool-doc/README.md

 ## License ##

 A license for the software is being determined as part of the OpenCDSS project.
-GPL 3.0 has been recommended.
+A Creative Commons license has been recommended.

 ## Contact ##